lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_3/Readme.md

 ```

-2. Create the Result class to store the information that the model will return, specifically, the age of the face and the probability that it is a male or female face.
+2. The Result class is used to store the information that the model returns, specifically, the age of the face and the probability that it is a male or female face.

 ```Cpp
     struct Result { float age; float maleProb;};
 ```

-3. Define the operator[] function to give a convenient way to retrieve the age and gender results from the data contained in the inference request’s output blob.
-Calculate the index to the appropriate locations in the blob for the batch item.
-Then return a result object containing the data read for the batch index.
+3. The operator[] function is defined to give a convenient way to retrieve the age and gender results from the data contained in the inference request’s output blob.
+The index to the appropriate locations in the blob are calculated for the batch item.
+A result object is returned containing the data read for the batch index.

 ```cpp
     Result operator[] (int idx) const {